-"REVEILLE"
+"ROUSE"

-- (j) The Religious Service will then continue with the Committal being said by the Officiant. - (k) Dispersal. - (viii) The President, or officer of the sub-Branch, may carry out each of the duties set out in paragraph 9(g). - (2) RSL funeral tribute involving a church service only with committal at the church
+- (i) The Religious Service will then continue with the Committal being said by the Officiant. - (j) Dispersal.

+(2) RSL funeral tribute involving a church service only - with committal at the church

 The following procedure is for guidance only dependent upon the location and ability of those attending, and of any local custom not contrary to the Aims & Objects of the League.